lehnberg/ml-intro/README.md

 ### Reinforcement learning
 Here, the algorithm is assigned a deterministic goal, like successfuly driving a car from point A to point B, winning a game of Go, or completing a level in a video game.
 Based on its perfomance, punishments or rewards are given to incentvize correct actions and thus hone the algorithm's skill over time as it makes many attempts.

-## A closer look at Supervised learning
+## A closer look at working with Supervised learning
 Here we dive deeper into supervised learning and what is entailed by solving logistic regression and classification problems.
 ### Objective
 Supervised learning is essentially an optimization problem.
 You have a data set, consisting of different features that, based on their configuration, have produced a specific output.
-The task of the algorithm is to produce a model based on this data that can make as accurate predictions as possible on new data, data that has not been used to train the model.
+The task of the algorithm is to produce a model based on this data that can make as accurate predictions as possible.
+These predictions will seldomly be entirely accurate.
+The _true value_ will differ from the by the model _predicted value_.
+As the true value is known in the training data, the model can work to minimize the difference between those and its predictions.
+This difference is referred to as the _Cost_, and the lower the cost, the more inline the predictions are with the actual results.

-Features
-Cost function
-Minimise

 Algorithms
 Overfitting vs Underfitting